Do you ever wonder why your blog never gets enough readers after putting so much time and effort into your content?

 Include keyword phrases in titles, subheadings, and body copy.

 Monitoring and improving your content’s SEO can be done with the help of tools and plugins.
-You can drive traffic to your blog post by using social media, links on your website, and links from other authority sites.
-Getting your blog post in front of industry influencers is one way to boost your visibility if you are writing highquality content.
+You can drive traffic to your blog post using social media, links on your website, and links from other authority sites.
+Getting your blog post in front of industry influencers by writing highquality content is one way to boost your visibility.
 The likelihood is that they will mention your site in one of their future blog posts if it is valuable to their target audiences.

 For readers, reading 1,000+ words of plain text can be overwhelming.
 Keep your audience engaged by using images in your posts.
 By doing this, you’ll help them understand the structure of your content.
 This also works with other forms of media, such as videos and social embeds.
 In addition, you can also use GIFs in your blog posts.

-You can find free stock photos on many websites if you don’t have enough of your own.
-You may want to check out Pexels or Unsplash.
+You can find free stock photos on many websites if you don’t have enough.
+You may want to check out Pexels and Unsplash,

-Did you ever subscribe to a new blog and love getting their emails in your inbox only to have them disappear after a couple of weeks?
+Did you ever subscribe to a new blog and love getting their emails in your inbox only to have them disappear after weeks?

 Staying on top of readers’ minds and providing Google with fresh, updated content requires a consistent schedule.
 Establish a schedule that you can stick to.